-Marijuana leaves are already bursting with the kind of geometry we only get from nature, but this relatively common mutation makes it even more special.
-Whereas a regular marijuana plant would usually have two leaves coming from each internode (one opposite the other), this mutation causes there to be three.
-They occur at a 120-degree angle from each other, creating a beautiful spread of marijuana leaves.
+Cannabis leaves are already bursting with the kind of geometry we only get from nature, but this relatively common mutation makes it even more special.
+Whereas a regular cannabis plant would usually have two leaves coming from each internode (one opposite the other), this mutation causes there to be three.
+They occur at a 120-degree angle from each other, creating a beautiful spread of cannabis leaves.

 Twin seedlings are another common mutation that can occur in cannabis plants, and, just like the name suggests, a single cannabis seed can sprout two roots.
 At first glance, it could even look like there is something wrong with your seed, but there is not.
 In fact, this is seen as a great mutation to occur, because there is then the potential for two plants there.
 This can only happen successfully if it is carefully handled.
 Otherwise, the stronger one will consume all the nutrients and food and the weaker one will consequently starve.